Avuxo/wa2/README.md

 The trigger for any given sub track is the audio ID of the resource loaded for the background audio track.
 The debug menu will tell you whatever the most recently loaded audio track is which you can use to write your subs.
 This will be some 0-4 digit ID.

-Please note that <b>ALL</b> subtitles must be ASCII.
+Please note that **ALL** subtitles must be ASCII.
 That means that MS elipse characters, MS single quotes, and MS double quotes must be replaced with `...`, `'`, and `"` respectively.

 The carat character `^` is a linebreak, to make it look right, don't use any spaces surrounding it.